 Is this an entry-level printer?
 In some ways, yes, but the price tag (around $600) would suggest otherwise.
 That’s pretty pricey, and the unit doesn’t even come assembled, although a pre-built version is available for an extra $200.
 So what makes this 3D printer so highly recommended?

 But before we continue, now is probably the time to tell you that we were only joking with the title.
-This 3D printer is definitely worth your money!
+This 3D printer is worth your money!

 A Host Of Advanced Features

 Simply, the i3 MK2 takes the hassle out of setting up a print.
 It comes with a heated bed and cold corner compensation, but what does this mean?
-Essentially, filament tends to stick to cold surfaces and this feature ensures the bed remains at a constant temperature all over.
+Basically, filament tends to stick to cold surfaces and this feature ensures the bed remains at a constant temperature all over.
 That’s not bad, but there’s more.

 Before you can even begin printing, you have to calibrate the nozzle.
 This model comes with automatic calibration tools, saving you a lot of time.
 Even if it’s not quite perfect, you can fine tune things like the Z-step distance to get it exactly right.